Your winery deserves

 Lowering production costs

-There will always be a cost of doing business, so finding where you can reduce costs takes time, thoroughness, and consistency.
-By working diligently with a winery bookkeeping professional, you can discover your best path forward.
+There will always be a cost of doing business, and finding where you can reduce costs takes time, thoroughness, and consistency.

-You will need to decide how much you much to spend on production overall.
-You will need to make decision on how much to spend on grapes, glass, label, closures etc. Then, you must decide how much money is going to be allocated between different departments to run the business and sell the wine.
-You must track the costs of your winery throughout the process.
-This can provide particular difficuly due to the overlap between overhead, production and material costs.
+You will need to decide how much to spend on production overall, including how much to spend on grapes, glass, label, closures, and more.
+Then, you must decide how much money is going to be allocated between different departments to run the business and sell the wine.
+Finally, you must track how much is spent on all the other operational costs of your winery.
+It’s exacting work, and made worse by the often confusing overlap between overhead, production, and material costs.

-Finally, it’s key to track the movement of your inventory.
+While those costs are being accounted for, it’s also vital to track the movement of your inventory.
 This includes keeping tabs on what materials and labor went into creating specific vintages and blends.

 What’s the difference?
 COGP refers to the costs associated with wine in the process (WIP).
-This includes ongoing costs related to grapes or juice, labor, overhead, dry goods, and bottling.
+This includes ongoing costs related to grapes or juice, labor, overhead, dry goods, and bottlling.

 By contrast, COGS refers to all the costs incurred per bottle of wine sold.
 This can be attributed to COGP of particular varietals or vintages sold and costs included in selling the wine and getting it to the customer.

 Knowing the COGS is essential if you want to know the gross profits you earn on different wines.
 You can take the price of a sold bottle and subtract the COGS to determine the gross profit you earned.
-Lowering your overall COGS will help increase the business’s profit margin, but there are plenty of considerations to carrying this out successfully.
+Lowering your overall COGS will help increase your profit marge, but there are plenty of considerations to carrying this out successfully.